pytorch/pytorch/aten/src/ATen/native/nested/README.md

 There are also important functions that, under certain conditions of regularity, can be implemented effectively by accessing the underlying buffer and viewing it in a special manner.
 For a good example of this see the implementation of `linear` in [NestedTensorTransformerFunctions.cpp](NestedTensorTransformerFunctions.cpp).

 The second class of functions can't be efficiently implemented by viewing the NestedTensor as a dense tensor.
-An example of this is `softmax_nested`.
+An example of this is `softmax_nested` over ragged dimensions.
 The implementation of this function can be found in [NestedTensorMath.cpp](NestedTensorMath.cpp).
-This can occur when there are strict problem boundaries that occur at the tensor_component level.
-For example, when computing the softmax of a NestedTensor we need to compute the softmax of each tensor_component individually.
-This is because the softmax function is not defined on tensors of different shapes.
-In this case we can't view the NestedTensor as a dense tensor and apply the softmax function to the entire tensor at once.
-Instead we need to apply the softmax function to each tensor_component individually.
+When computing the softmax over a ragged dimension of a NestedTensor the problem boundaries are not trivially separable, i.e. it is not possible to determine which elements belong to what tensor_component when folding the ragged dimension into another.
+Instead we apply the softmax function to each tensor_component individually.

 The problem with this though is that iterating over a potentially large number of tensor_components and launching individual cuda kernels for each one is very inefficient.
 Ideally we would launch one kernel that operates on all the tensor_components in parallel.

 If performance is not your main concern and you would like to enable coverage the function `map_nested_tensor` can be found in [NestedTensorUtils.h](NestedTensorUtils.h).
 This function iterates over tensor components to applying a function to each tensor_component individually.
-Be warned though that this is likely very inefficient, especially for cuda implementations of the function.
+However, this approach may not be efficient for CUDA implementations, as it will launch a new CUDA kernel for every tensor_component.
+On the other hand, this function can serve as a good baseline for CPU implementations.

 ## Triton